These Are Ten Major Financial Companies Exiting Russia

 Visa

 Founded in 1958 and headquartered in San Francisco, this company offers digital payment services, as well as debit cards, credit cards, commercial payment solutions and more.
 Visa Inc (NYSE:V) shares are down over 12% in the last one month but are up over 4% in the last five days.
 The company posted revenue of more than $24 billion in 2021.
-Similar to Mastercard, Visa also blocked transactions for Russian banks initially, and on March 6 announced it was suspending operations in the country.7 Dividend Stocks that Help Take the Bite Out of Inflation
+Similar to Mastercard, Visa also blocked transactions for Russian banks initially, and on March 6 announced it was suspending operations in the country.7 Trucking Stocks That Are About to Go On a Roll

 .